Video and Film Degree at Nossi College of Art & Design

 CONTEMPORARY MATH

 Students will examine common uses of mathematics in everyday life.
-This course will also focus upon mathematical applications involving choice, voting systems, routing and networks, project scheduling, descriptive and inferential statistics and probability.
+This course will also focus upon mathematical applications involving choice, voting systems, routing and networks, probability, project scheduling and descriptive, and inferential statistics.

 HISTORY OF WESTERN CIVILIZATION